This page contains data documentation for tables and fields of the major CarePrecise datasets.

 Added & Dropped Provider Records

-These two data tables are generated by CarePrecise and included in the CarePrecise Access Complete dataset, representing provider records that have been added to or dropped from the NPPES database upon the monthly updates.
+These two data tables are generated by CarePrecise and included in the CarePrecise Complete dataset, representing provider records that have been added to or dropped from the NPPES database upon the monthly updates.
 The tables grow each month; each record is dated so that it is possible to know when a provider record was added or dropped.
 The dropped records table includes basic name and contact information, as well as the NPI number.

 Group CoLoCode™ Data